chuash/blank-app/README.md

-# 🎈 Blank app template
+# 🎈 My first Streamlit app on Streamlit Community Cloud

 A simple Streamlit app template for you to modify!